Esosek/magic_lifecounter/README.md

-# magic_lifecounter
+# Magic Life

-Flutter with Provider

-Simple app for counting player lives for Magic the gathering with the option of dark / light theme.
+Simple app for counting player's lives for **Magic: The Gathering** card game.
+App is made in Flutter with Provider state management.

-Controls:
+## Controls

-  Tap to add / remove 1 life
+Tap +/- buttons to add or remove 1 life
-  Hold to continuously add or remove lives
+Hold +/- buttons to continuously add or remove lives